andilge/Futai-Encoder-WS2811-ring/README.md

 ## Parts list
 The folder 'fabrication' contains the zipped production files for pcb ordering and interactive bill of material ibom.html with purchase links for the components.

-Additional to this you can purchase 10 blind plates also on [aliexpress.com](https://www.aliexpress.com/item/32884601740.html "aliexpress.com")
+Additional to this you can purchase 10 blank cover panels on [aliexpress.com](https://www.aliexpress.com/item/32884601740.html "aliexpress.com")

 ## Schematic
 Dive deeper into details in the folder 'datasheets-and-schematic'.